 For those continuing down canyon the walls continue to get wider and wider apart.
 Soon one comes to the junction with Hackberry Canyon and then a little farther down Death Valley Draw enters on the right.
 At this point the canyon floor changes from rocky/gravel to predominately sand and the walking becomes much more difficult.

 The next several miles are along sandy corridors walled in with white sandstone.
 Small arches and toadstools are common sights along the canyon’s upper walls.
 Booker Canyon comes in from the east (left) .
-Progress up this canyon is stopped after a mile or so by a dryfall.
+Progress up that canyon is stopped after a mile or so by a dryfall.

 The canyon continues to be sandy and dry for several more miles.
 Eventually one will notice the sand changing colors and even becoming wet.
 Soon there is vegetation all around and an intermittent stream begins.
 In this area is a route out of the canyon known as the Upper Death Valley Trail.
 One can also exit here for the Stone Donkey to Hogeye Shortcut to the Paria River.
 There’s also a nice cowboyglyph panel right where the route leaves the canyon and climbs up a hill on the west side.